Catalent to ramp up J&J vaccine production at Italian plant

-(Reuters) - Contract manufacturer Catalent said on Wednesday it was scaling up manufacturing capacity for Johnson & Johnson’s COVID-19 vaccine at its Italian plant by adding a new vial-filling line.
+(Reuters) - Catalent is scaling up manufacturing capacity for Johnson & Johnson’s COVID-19 vaccine at its Italian plant, addressing some concerns over the drugmaker’s ability to meet vaccine supply targets in the European Union.

 Catalent’s Bloomington, Indiana facility currently provides manufacturing and packaging services for J&J’s vaccine in the United States.